giuliodondi/Space-Shuttle-System-Expanded/README.md

 ## Other changes:

+**Split rudder**
+The rudder is now a functional split airbrake part, with two panel transforms that can be intependently controlled.
+To achieve this I had to re-arrange the part transforms in Unity and also remvoe the Ferram configs, since only one can be put in a .cfg fiel at one time and it controls only one transform at a time.
+The rudder uses two stock control surface modules now

 **Textures and part variants:**
 - custom ET textures
 - New SRB texture variants for booster and nosecone, added lighter Filament-Wound booster variant